rainclouded/Concierge/docs/sprint_1/sprint_1_worksheet.md

 There was no attempt to run the flutter front end tests, due to the architecture restriction mentioned above.

-Was there any issues you found when running the software?
+3. Was there any issues you found when running the software?
 Connection issues, other problems, especially with it being a distributed system.

+There were no connection issues as everything was run locally.
+The main issue as identified is the mobile front end required specific architecture as well as proprietary software and large downloads.
+This was definitley an issue in fully testing the software.
+However the backend was very easy to set up (as long as npm is already installed) and the front end was very easy to set  up and was very easy to use.
+The implemented features were nicely presented and the non-implemented features presented the user with a nice messageinstead of breaking.
+Very nice work and design.